Introduction to Irish National War Memorial Gardens

 Cut down your travel time to Irish National War Memorial Gardens and indulge in exceptional comfort and amenities by staying at these carefully selected, top-rated hotels.

-If a 4-star hotel is more your style, check out the chic Hilton Dublin Kilmainham, only 0.4 miles (0.7 km) from the war memorial.
+If a 4-star hotel is more your style, check out the chic Clayton Hotel Dublin Airport, only 6.1 miles (9.9 km) from the war memorial.
 Offering a perfect balance of elegance and comfort, this hotel features stylish rooms, high-quality amenities, and attentive service.
-One night at this hotel costs from 261 EUR per night.
+One night at this hotel costs from 271 EUR per night.

-Explore all your options below to find the perfect hotel near Irish National War Memorial Gardens.
+Explore all your options below to find the perfect hotel near Irish National War Memorial Gardens, or check out best places to stay in Dublin for more inspiration.

 Find